IgniteUI/app-builder-docfx/en/blazor-support.md

 - Grid/Tree Gird:
     - does not support column selection.
     - does not support row actions (action strip).
+- Rating:
+    - does not support [ngModel] binding for readonly and disabled
+    - does not support repeating of rating elements for exported code
+    - is included only for Angular and WC, there is no Rating for Blazor

 For a list of all supported components see [Generate App](generate-app/generate-app-overview.md#supported-components)